opencontainers/image-spec/descriptor.md

 Some example digest strings include the following:

-digest                                                                  | algorithm           |
+digest string                                                           | algorithm           |
 ------------------------------------------------------------------------|---------------------|
 sha256:6c3c624b58dbbcd3c0dd82b4c53f04194d1247c6eebdaab7c610cf7d66709b3b | [SHA-256](#sha-256) |

-* Before consuming content targeted by a descriptor from untrusted sources, the byte content SHOULD be verified against the digest.
+* Before consuming content targeted by a descriptor from untrusted sources, the byte content SHOULD be verified against the digest string.
 * Before calculating the digest, the size of the content SHOULD be verified to reduce hash collision space.
 * Heavy processing before calculating a hash SHOULD be avoided.
-* Implementations MAY employ some canonicalization of the underlying content to ensure stable content identifiers.
+* Implementations MAY employ [canonicalization](canonicalization.md) of the underlying content to ensure stable content identifiers.

-### Algorithms
+### Digest calculations

-While the _algorithm_ component of the digest does allow one to utilize a wide variety of algorithms, compliant implementations SHOULD use [SHA-256](#sha-256).

-Let's use a simple example in pseudo-code to demonstrate a digest calculation:
 A _digest_ is calculated by the following pseudo-code, where `H` is the selected hash algorithm, identified by string `<alg>`:
 ```
 let ID(C) = Descriptor.digest